MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 Use the following steps to fill out the **Load balancer** pane:

 1. For **Password for VM administrator**, provide a password.
-Consider using **SSH Public Key** as VM authentication type for better security.
+For better security, consider using **SSH Public Key** as the VM authentication.
 1. For **Password for IBM HTTP Server administrator**, provide a password.
 1. Leave the defaults for other fields.
 1. Select **Next** to go to the **Networking** pane.